-Within such pd-hybrid orbitals, if di-electrons and unpaired electrons occupy the same shell, the larger di-electron repulsion will predominate and determine the base geometry, since they repel more strongly than unpaired electrons.
+Within such pd-hybrid orbitals, if di-electrons and unpaired electrons occupy the same shell, the larger di-electron repulsion will predominate, determining the base geometry because they repel more strongly.
 As we saw in the case of nitrogen, oxygen, and fluorine above, this is simply because di-electrons contain twice the electric charge of single electrons, they are diamagnetic, and they occupy more volume as a result of their higher electron density and greater repulsion.
-Single, unpaired electron repulsion will therefore be satisfied secondarily, filling in the remaining electron domain directions in as symmetrical a fashion as possible.
+Single, unpaired electron repulsion will therefore be satisfied secondarily, filling in the remaining electron domain directions in the most symmetrical fashion possible.